UofABioinformaticsHub/Trace_BeesGenesSequences/README.md

-Scripts for inferring consensus gene sequences for NGS data generated using A novel Nested Amplicon Sequencing Approach by Trace Akankunda
+Scripts for inferring consensus gene sequences of NGS data generated using A novel Nested Amplicon Sequencing Approach by Trace Akankunda